davide-beltrame/Credit-Prediction-Group-Project-AI-ML-Exam/README.md

 in order to reduce the computational time.

 ### Kernel Support Vector Machine (Kernel SVM)
-In Kernel SVM, the choices of hyperparameters concerned are:
+In Kernel SVM, we've taken into account 3 hyperparameters:
-- The kernel,which specifies the kernel type to be used in the algorithm.
+- The kernel, which specifies the kernel type to be used in the algorithm.
 The choices are among ['linear', 'rbf', 'poly', 'sigmoid'].
 - The C parameter, which adds a 'penalty' for each misclassified data point.
 If c is small, the penalty for misclassified points is low so the decision boundary has large margin while if c is large, the number of